Published: 19th April 2019, last updated: 14th September 2023

 The Scottish Midges often loom like a cloud over the idea of a pleasant camping holiday or walk in the countryside.
 They have ruined many a time in the great outdoors and some have been known to reduce grown men and women to tears.
 They also cause problems for outdoors industries in Scotland, reducing productivity and menacing those who make their living working outside.

 Without the midge, Scotland would not be the same.
-Midges are one of the reasons for the relatively low population of the Scottish Highlands, and help keep the wildernesses wild.
-They help to keep large areas freer of human interference than they may otherwise have been.
+Midges are one of the reasons for the relatively low population of the Scottish Highlands and help keep the wildernesses wild.
+They help to keep large areas free of human interference than they may otherwise have been.
 What is more, they are a food source for a number of important wild creatures, such as bats.

 01. What Are Midges?

 Midges in Scotland are a type of tiny insect of the order Diptera and the suborder Nematocera.
 Midges are found in practically every environment on earth, except the permanent cold deserts of the poles and the permanent hot deserts of arid zones.

 The Scottish midge belongs to a family of midges known as Ceratopogonidae – biting midges.
 Other members of this family are known as ‘no see ums’ in North America, and have been implicated as vectors for the spread of disease-causing pathogens in the tropics and elsewhere in the world.

 A swarm of flying mosquitoes against green background.

 Midges mate and lay eggs during the summer months each year.
 The eggs are laid in boggy ground or ground vegetation and hatch into larvae.
 Egg hatch takes less than 24 hours.